robinhood/faust/docs/playbooks/pageviews.rst

 Count Page Views
 ----------------

-Now that we have defined our input stream as well as a table to maintain counts, we define an agent that would read each page view event coming in the stream and actually do the counting.
+Now that we have defined our input stream, as well as a table to maintain counts, we define an agent reading each page view event coming into the stream, always incrementing the count for that page in the table.

+Create the agent:

 .. sourcecode:: python